adobe/aem-component-generator/README.md

     - Includes the default WCM Core placeholder template for when the component is not yet configured
 - Stubbed clientlib (JS/CSS) following component client library patterns of WCM Core

+## Dependencies
+The AEM Component Generator itself bundles all the dependencies it needs to execute.
+However, the **generated code has dependencies on ACS AEM Commons version 4.2.0+** for the following sling model injector annotations.
+- `@ChildResourceFromRequest` for injecting child resources as model classes (e.g. image fields, composite multifields)
+- `@SharedValueMapValue` for injecting shared/global component property field values

 ## How To Use

 To see the AEM Component Generator in action,